detroit-labs/send-hipchat-message/README.md

 Send HipChat Messages via Ruby Script
 ====================

-Use this repository if you wish to send HipChat messages to any given room via a Ruby script.
+Use this repository if you wish to send HipChat messages to any given room via a Ruby script through Hubot.

 Description
 ---